Pattern 1914 Enfield: Production history

 When the U.S. entered World War I, the P14 was modified and standardized by the Ordnance Department and went into production at the same factories as had produced the P14, production of that rifle having ceased, as the Model of 1917.
-Sometimes called the M1917 Enfield, it was chambered for the standard US .30-06 Springfield cartridge and enjoyed some success as a complement for the Springfield M1903 rifles which were America's official standard issue, soon far surpassing the Springfield in total production and breadth of issue.
+Sometimes called the M1917 Enfield, it was chambered for the standard U.S. .30-06 Springfield cartridge and enjoyed some success as a complement to the Springfield M1903 rifles which were America's official standard issue, soon far surpassing the Springfield in total production and breadth of issue.

-In 1926 the Pattern 1914 Enfield was re-designated by the British military as the No3Mk1.
+In 1926, the Pattern 1914 Enfield was re-designated by the British military as the No.3 Mk I.

-Prior to and during World War II, over 670k Pattern 1914 Enfields were used, after undergoing modification ("Weedon Repair Standard", formally the Mk II standard) in the UK, mainly as a rearguard rifle.
+Prior to and during World War II, over 670,000 Pattern 1914 Enfields were used, after undergoing modification ("Weedon Repair Standard", formally the Mk II standard) in the UK, mainly as a rearguard rifle.
 The modification consisted of armourers at the Weedon Royal Ordnance Depot or various other commercial companies inspecting the rifles, removing the volley sights and performing any necessary repair prior to issue.
-Post Dunkirk and with the great loss of arms that the British forces endured in 1940 the No3Mk1 stock suddenly became a valued resource.
+Post Dunkirk and with the great loss of arms that the British forces endured in 1940, the stock of No3Mk1 suddenly became a valued resource.
 The rifle was also used again as a sniper rifle, the configuration being different from the World War I incarnation.
-Additionally, the US also sent some M1917 Enfield rifles to the UK under Lend-Lease, though the different .30-06 Springfield chambering limited use and necessitated clearly marking the rifles with a 2 inch wide red band around the stock.
+Additionally, the U.S. sent some M1917 Enfield rifles to the UK under Lend-Lease, though the different .30-06 Springfield chambering limited use and necessitated clearly marking the rifles with a 2 inch wide red band around the stock.
 The Australian Army also used some quantities of the sniper variant of the P14 during World War II.
-Once sufficient numbers were built up of the Short Magazine Lee–Enfields and No4's the No3Mk1 were either relegated primarily to equip the World War II British Home Guard or used as sniper rifles.
+Once sufficient numbers were built up of the Short Magazine Lee–Enfield and No.4 rifles, the No.3 Mk I were either relegated primarily to equip the World War II British Home Guard or used as sniper rifles.
 Some sniper rifles were used during the Korean War.

-The P14/No3Mk1 was declared obsolete in British service in 1947.
+The P14/No.3 Mk I was declared obsolete in British service in 1947.

 Surplus P14s were sold throughout the Commonwealth, especially Canada, New Zealand, Australia and South Africa, where they proved popular for full-bore target shooting, and being sporterised for game shooting.